Maths

 Let Us Begin!

 Look around you!
-The wheel of a bicycle is round like a circle.
-A book looks like a rectangle.
-A birthday cap is like a cone.
+The wheel of a bicycle is a circle.
+A book is a rectangle.
+A birthday cap is a cone.
+A cricket ball is a sphere.
 Shapes are everywhere!
 We see flat shapes (2D) and solid shapes (3D) all around us.

 2D Shapes (Flat Shapes)